 Similarly, anxiety disorders themselves can also contribute to mood disorders, not just the other way around.
 Several studies have linked severe anxiety - especially panic attacks - with the development of depression.
 Many of those with severe generalized anxiety disorder, post-traumatic stress disorder, and obsessive-compulsive disorder start to suffer from depression as well.

 What This Means For Mood Disorder Treatment

-Because anxiety and mood disorders are separate issues, this means that you need to speak with a mental health professional about both issues, not just one.
-While depression and mood disorders need immediate intervention, you also need to worry less and have positive emotions if you want to overcome these conditions, and that means that you may need to address your anxiety as well.
+Because anxiety and mood disorders are separate issues, this means that you need to speak with a mental health professional about both problems, not just one.
+While depression and mood disorders require immediate intervention, you also need to worry less and have positive emotions if you want to overcome these conditions, and that means that you may need to address your anxiety as well.

 Always discuss strategies with your healthcare provider.
 Both mood disorders and anxiety are treatable, but often finding the right treatment for you depends on a bit of luck and trial and error, since not every treatment works perfectly for each individual.